2025 Social Security Benefits Increase by 2.5%

 15.30%

 NOTE: The 7.65% tax rate is the combined rate for Social Security and Medicare.
 The Social Security portion (OASDI) is 6.20% on earnings up to the applicable taxable maximum amount (see below).
 The Medicare portion (HI) is 1.45% on all earnings.
-Individuals with earned income of more than $200,000 ($250,000 for married couples filing jointly) pay an additional 0.9% in Medicare taxes.
-The tax rates shown above do not include the 0.9%.
+Also, as of January 2013, individuals with earned income of more than $200,000 ($250,000 for married couples filing jointly) pay an additional 0.9 percent in Medicare taxes.
+The tax rates shown above do not include the 0.9 percent.

 2024